Metric distortion Under Probabilistic Voting: Introduction

 We focus on the induced marginal probability of pairwise orderings in the submitted rankings.
 Specifically, we study a class of functions \(\G\) (Definition~\ref{def:pairwise_prob_function_class}) that characterize these marginal probabilities while adhering to our axioms.
 We define metric distortion under probabilistic voting as follows: given a function \( g \) from the class \( \G \), we consider the worst case over all probability distributions \(\mathcal{P}\) that induce the marginal probability of candidate \( A \) being ranked above candidate \( B \) by voter \( i \) as $ g\left(\frac{d(i,B)}{d(i,A)}\right) $ for every pair of candidates \( A \) and \( B \), where \( d(\cdot) \) represents the metric distance function.
 We then consider the worst case over all possible distance functions \( d(\cdot) \) to determine the metric distortion associated with \( g \).
 An example of such a function is $ g(r) = \frac{1}{1 + r^{-\theta}} $ for \( \theta > 1 \), which arises naturally in the well-studied Plackett-Luce model.

-We study various voting rules, including \textsc{RandomDictator} (randomized), \textsc{Plurality} (first-past-the-post), \textsc{Borda} (positional scoring-based rule, can also be interpreted as a weighted tournament rule), \textsc{Copeland} (from the class of unweighted tournament rules \cite{condorcetsocialchoice}), and Weighted-Uncovered-Set~\cite{munagala2019improved} (from the class of weighted tournament rules \cite{condorcetsocialchoice}).
-Our analysis for \textsc{Borda} is specifically for the PL model ($g(r) = \frac{1}{1+r^{-\theta}}$ for $\theta >1$) whereas that for the other rules is for any $g \in \G.$
+We study various voting rules, including \textsc{Random Dictator} (randomized), \textsc{Plurality} (first-past-the-post), \textsc{Borda} (a positional scoring rule that can also be interpreted as a weighted tournament rule), \textsc{Copeland} (from the class of unweighted tournament rules \cite{condorcetsocialchoice}), Weighted-Uncovered-Set~\cite{munagala2019improved} (from the class of weighted tournament rules \cite{condorcetsocialchoice}), and \textsc{Plurality Veto} \cite{kizilkaya2022plurality}, which attains optimal metric distortion among deterministic voting rules.
+Our analysis for \textsc{Borda} and \textsc{Plurality Veto} is specifically for the PL model ($g(r) = \frac{1}{1+r^{-\theta}}$ for $\theta >1$), whereas our analysis for the other rules is for any $g \in \G.$

-For our technical results, we derive the following constants from function $g(\cdot)$:
+For our technical results, we derive the following quantities from function $g(\cdot)$:

-An intuition for $\gm$ and $\go$ can be understood from the following setup.
-Consider a 1-D Euclidean metric with two candidates positioned at 0 and 1, where the one at $0$ is socially optimal.
-The `adversary', whose goal is to maximize distortion, places \textit{a} voter at position $x$.
-The probability that this voter ranks the candidate at 1 above the candidate at 0 is $g\left(\frac{x}{1-x}\right)$.
-The adversary has to ``trade-off'' the probability $g\left(\frac{x}{1-x}\right)$ for $x$ (since increasing x lowers the distortion).
-The values $\gm$ and $\go$ are the ``best'' that they can do by placing the voter in $(0,1)$ and $(-\infty, 0)$ respectively.
-This idea from a simple setup will be useful in various proofs.
-It can also be used to show that the best possible distortion for any deterministic voting rule is at least $\max(2\gm -1, 2\go +1)$ (Observation~\ref{obs:generic_lb}).
-For example, for $g(r) = \frac{1}{1+r^{-2}}$, $\gm = 1.21,$ and $\go = 0.21.$ Our key results for general functions $g \in \G$ are in Table \ref{tab:distortion_prob_voting}, and those specifically on the PL model are in Table \ref{tab:dist_PL_voting}.
+An intuition for $\gm$ can be seen from the following setup.
+Consider a one-dimensional Euclidean metric with two candidates positioned at $0$ and $1$, where the candidate at $0$ is socially optimal.
+The adversary, whose goal is to maximize distortion, places a voter at position $x$.
+The probability that this voter ranks the candidate at $1$ above the candidate at $0$ is $g\left(\frac{x}{1-x}\right)$.
+The adversary has to trade off this probability against $x$, since increasing $x$ lowers the distortion.